Sicily's 'floating' Aeolian islands: Where heaven and hell collide

 Local Pippo (+39 339 222 9714) organizes evening and daytime boat trips to admire the fireworks under starry skies as well as visits to the isolated fishermen's village of Ginostra, popular for sunset aperitifs.

+Le Sirenetta Park Hotel, a restyled 1800s farmhouse, serves delicious grouper dumplings wrapped in laurel leaves.
+They also take divers inside the 1,000-meter deep crater beside Strombolicchio, a dinosaur-shaped sea stack.
 Il Gabbiano Relais, a former nightclub set in a luxuriant garden, has spacious deluxe apartments with pool and private panoramic rooftops.
 Owner Federica Masin organizes exclusive beach dinners and weddings.

 Vulcano